Description

-The StressChecker Pro has been developed for doctors, physiotherapists, (sports) psychologists, (sports) trainers and personal trainers, work-life balance and stress counsellors, dieticians and masseurs, etc. They can all use the StressChecker Pro to offer their clients extra support while working with them.
+The StressChecker Pro has been developed for doctors, physiotherapists, (sports) psychologists, (sports) trainers and personal trainers, work-life balance and stress counselors, dieticians and masseurs, etc. They use the StressChecker Pro to provide their clients with objective information about their sensitivity to tension.

 What is the StressChecker Pro?

-The StressChecker Pro is an adapted version of the StressChecker for consumers.
+The StressChecker Pro is a modified version of the StressChecker for consumers.
 It contains:

-1. An extra finger cap with infrared sensor, specially designed to work under bright/artificial lighting conditions and also fits onto larger fingers.
+1. An additional finger cap with infrared sensor, specially designed to work under bright/artificial lighting conditions and also fits larger fingers.

-2. A handbook for health pro’s and (sports) trainers and coaches in English.
+2. A handbook for health professionals and (sports) trainers and coaches in Dutch.

 Why use the StressChecker Pro?

-The StressChecker Pro enables professionals to test the condition and responses of the autonomic nervous system of their clients or patients simply and objectively.
-This sensitive biofeedback device demonstrates how work, family, lifestyle and – often irrational – preconditioned thoughts and attitudes are affecting a person’s stress level.
+The StressChecker Pro enables professionals to easily and objectively test the condition of the autonomic nervous system of their clients or patients.
+This product shows how work, family, lifestyle and thinking habits influence a person’s stress level.

 System requirements